sisoje/viewmodelify-swift/README.md

     }
 }
 ```
-All value types and only value types are actually views with that Apple magic!
-But are they?
+All value types and only value types are potential SwiftUI Views with that Apple magic!
+But are they Views?
 Where are the frames and colors and shit?
-I better shut up and pretend its a View now...
+I better shut up and pretend its a View now.
+What is this body then?
+Is it a business logic?
+It converts value to a String and then to Text so it has to be the busisness-logic.
+But how can business logic return a View!?
+What is this View anyway?
+So confusing...

 # Learning the (SwiftUI) View
-Yes it really works, you can see the view stack on the screen:
+At least it really works, you can see the view stack of integers on the screen:
 ```
 struct ContentView: View {
     var body: some View {